MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/advanced-selection-form-pattern.md

 ## Example
 Form: **ProcCategoryAddVendor** (Click **Procurement and sourcing** &gt; **Procurement categories**.
 On the **Vendors** FastTab, click **Add**.)

+> [NOTE]
-[Note this form no longer utilizes this pattern; however, the image shows an example of what a typical Advanced selection form pattern looks like.]
+> This form no longer utilizes this pattern; however, the image shows an example of what a typical Advanced selection form pattern looks like.

 [![Example of advanced selection](./media/advancedselectionexample.png)](./media/advancedselectionexample.png)